tayyabxfr/ESP32_FirebaseReg/README.md

-# ESP32 Firebase Sensor Registration
+# ESP32 Firebase Device Registration

 This project registers an ESP32 device with Firebase using user-provided credentials and sensor information.
 The device connects to a Wi-Fi network, gets the device ID from the user, and uploads it to the Firebase Realtime Database.